Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Our Synthesis Algorithm

 \subsection{Counterexample Generalization}

-In this section, we show how to generalize counterexamples to obtain syntactic constraints on candidate programs.
-Counterexamples can witness various kinds of violations: contract violations (i.e., the program is contract inadmissible), measure violations (i.e., the program is non-decreasing), or property violations.
+In this section, we show how to generalize counterexamples to obtain {\em syntactic constraints} on candidate programs.
+A syntactic constraint is either an atom of the form $h \neq e$ where $h$ is a hole and $e$ is an expression, or a disjunction of such atoms.
+Counterexamples can witness various kinds of violations: contract violations (i.e., the program is contract inadmissible), measure violations (i.e., the program's measure is non-decreasing), or property violations.
+We start by giving examples of each kind of violation and the corresponding generalizations, and then we describe the generalization algorithms formally.

-\paragraph{Contract Violations.} A key idea of our approach is to use the input contracts of background functions to prune the search space.
-In particular, if a candidate program violates an input contract of a background function, we can analyze this violation to obtain syntactic constraints that rule out not only the current candidate but also many other candidates that would exhibit the same contract violation.